kinectron/kinectron/ROADMAP.md

-# Kinectron API Modernization Roadmap
+# Kinectron 1.0.0 Release Roadmap

-This document outlines the steps to modernize the Kinectron API for public release.
+This document outlines the steps to prepare Kinectron for its 1.0.0 release.

-> **IMPORTANT NOTE**: The project documentation (README.md, CONTRIBUTE.md) is currently out of date and should not be used as a reference until it's updated in Phase 5.
+> **IMPORTANT NOTE**: The project is now ready for the 1.0.0 release.
+All core features have been implemented and tested.

 ## Progress Tracking